 - Attend: We will have fundraising events throughout the year.

 - Share: Please tell your friends and family about this effort.
 We need everyone’s help to save our history.

-Friends of Ski Mountain Mining History have committed to raising funds for the next five years to stabilize and preserve the following seven priority projects located at Park City Mountain Resort.
+Friends of Ski Mountain Mining History, through the Park City Museum, have committed to help Park City Mountain Resort raise the funds to stabilize and preserve the following seven priority projects located at Park City Mountain Resort.

 1. Thaynes Mine – Hoist House

 Thaynes Shaft complex was built in 1937 by Silver King Mine to explore for new ore and consisted of a boarding house (recently collapsed), change rooms, headframe, hoist, adjacent silos and conveyor for waste rock.
 When Treasure Mountain Resort opened they used the Spiro Tunnel, West End Tunnel and Thaynes Shaft as a Skier Subway from 1964-1969.
 The two silos at the shaft house were built to hold valuable ore, but none was ever found.